openvar/variantValidator/docs/DOCKER.md

 It is possible to access both the UTA and Validator databases outside of docker as they expose the default PostgreSQL and MySQL ports (5432 and 3306 respectively).
 In the current set-up it is not possible to access the seqrepo database outside of docker.

+Finally, it should be noted that the current UTA docker container is not up-to-date and only contains the 2017-10-26 release.
+Therefore use caution when interpreting these results, and be advised the VariantValidator tests will fail.